 How do I know I have hearing loss?

-Most adults may have difficulty in following conversations when there is background noise or when more than one person is talking.
+Most adults may have difficulty in following conversations when there is background noise when more than one person is talking.
 If you often ask people to repeat what they are saying or feel the need to turn up the TV volume that makes others complain.